neutrinobolt/CS_290/assigments/assignment_3/README.md

 to decrease number of files required

 - If I'm REALLY jonesing for something to do, make Spanish translations of some major pages

+## End Results

+With some work I was able to get all items in the To Add section added.
+I added some basic media queries just to change the text size to be bigger in a PC view, I updated the navbar to be horizontal and to also contain breadcrumbs that appear when hovered over.
+I also updated the category list but didn't take the time to write more entries.
+Then finally I updated the home page so that posts apppear next to each other to save space and look better.